EricZinda/Perplexity/backlog.md

 - Rebuild the scenarios to get the tests to pass again
 - Build a backend to use for ESL Scenarios

+- Need to write a section on predication design
+  - Objects should be implemented purely and independently so that the magic of language and logic "just work"

 Plurals work
 - Example 36: "delete files that are 20mb" -> crash
 - Example 33: "delete only 2 files in the folder" -> There are more than 2 file in the folder